wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/analyze-your-microsoft-365-employee-data-use-microsoft-viva-insights/includes/3-create-custom-analysis-with-microsoft-viva-insights.md

  -  **Person query**.
 Extracts person metrics for analysis of aggregated employee data.
 Each observation in a Person query represents a person, their measured collaboration, and their descriptive attributes.
  -  **Meeting query**.
 Extracts meeting-related metrics for analysis of aggregated meeting data.
 Each observation in a Meeting query represents a meeting, its attributes, and the total collaboration associated with the meeting attendees.

-You should complete the following steps to create a query using the Query Designer tool:<br>
+You should complete the following steps to create a query using the Query Designer tool:

-1. Open the **Query designer**.<br>
+1. Open the **Query designer**.
-2. Select **Get started** under **Query**, and then select the query type.<br>
+2. Select **Get started** under **Query**, and then select the query type.
-3. Select **Start a new query**, and then select **Set up query.**<br>
+3. Select **Start a new query**, and then select **Set up query.**
-4. Enter a name and description for the query.<br>
+4. Enter a name and description for the query.
-5. Select the **Group by** timeframe (day, week, or month), the applicable **Time period**, and if you want the query to **Auto-refresh**.<br>
+5. Select the **Group by** timeframe (day, week, or month), the applicable **Time period**, and if you want the query to **Auto-refresh**.
-6. In **Exclusions**, select the meeting and attendee exclusions to exclude any irrelevant calendar activity from this analysis.<br>
+6. In **Exclusions**, select the meeting and attendee exclusions to exclude any irrelevant calendar activity from this analysis.
 7. In **Select metrics**, select what metrics you want to include from the list.
 You can also customize one or more metrics by using filters.
-For example, filter for meeting hours with the word "budgeting" in the subject line.<br>
+For example, filter for meeting hours with the word "budgeting" in the subject line.
 8. In **Select filters**, you can change the scope of the data you'd like to analyze.
-You can do so by limiting it to active employees and applying other filters to organizational attributes.<br>
+You can do so by limiting it to active employees and applying other filters to organizational attributes.
-9. In **Organizational data**, select which organizational attributes to include in your output, and then select **Run** to run the query.<br>
+9. In **Organizational data**, select which organizational attributes to include in your output, and then select **Run** to run the query.
 10. In **Query designer &gt; Results**, you can select to view only your results (My results) or all query results.
 Select the **Download** icon to download a query's results as a .csv file or to copy the OData link for loading the data into other business intelligence apps (such as Power BI).
-For queries that show the **Visualization** icon, you can also visualize the results directly from this page.<br>
+For queries that show the **Visualization** icon, you can also visualize the results directly from this page.

 #### Business process analysis